 The greatest nuggets of insights are in open ended questions because it is the Voice of the Customer speaking directly to you (not cookies and shopper_ids but customers).

 There is something about asking open-ended questions that makes participants feel more comfortable during a usability test.
 People, in general, tend to open up and express themselves better when they are given room to answer in their own words.

 For example, rather than asking, “Was the new feature easy to use?”
 You can try something like, “How would you describe your experience of using the new feature?”

 The most common response to the first question would have been, “Yes, it was ” or “No, it wasn’t” and there was no way you could have understood the context behind the user’s response.
 But the second question allows users to respond freely, and there is a high chance of getting unique answers that you might not have anticipated.

 Coming up with the right kind of questions requires practice.
-There’s an art to asking questions that prompts people to think before giving a responding.
-Unless it’s an open-ended question, not every question you ask your users will motivate to give a detailed answer.
-Here are some few tips that will help you write effective open-ended questions.
+There’s an art to asking questions that prompts people to think before giving a response.
+Unless it’s an open-ended question, not every question you ask your users will motivate them to give a detailed answer.
+Here are a few tips that will help you write effective open-ended questions.